Modern American Style - Interior Design Inspiration

 -

-Arrange your furniture so it supports daily living and easy conversation.
-Floating your sofa or adding an extra armchair can encourage gathering.
-Modern American design values function; avoid overcrowding rooms.
-Edit your layout until it feels natural and comfortable to navigate.
+Arrange your furniture so it supports the way you want to live.
+Try floating your sofa or adding an extra armchair to encourage gathering.
+Modern American design values and functionality go hand in hand, so avoid overcrowding the rooms.
+Edit your layout until everything feels natural and comfortable.

 -